Šaćir Hot

-Šaćir Hot (Shaqir Hot; born June 10, 1991) is an American soccer coach and former player who is currently the head coach of FC Motown of the National Premier Soccer League and USL League Two.
+Šaćir Hot (Shaqir Hoti; born June 10, 1991) is an American soccer coach and former player who is currently the head coach of FC Motown of the National Premier Soccer League and USL League Two.

 Career

 College and amateur

 Hot grew up in Fair Lawn, New Jersey and attended Fair Lawn High School, where he received numerous accolades during his high school career.
 Hot was also a member of the MetroStars (later, New York Red Bulls) academy for whom he played in the U-17 Clubs World Cup in 2007.
 He also captained both the u16 and u18 academy sides.
 In 2009 Hot decided to attend Boston College.
 During his time in college he remained with the New York Red Bulls Academy and was a member of the New York Red Bull NPSL squad.
 As a junior even though he was not still in college anymore he was nominated for the NSCAA Herman Watch List.
 He played American football as a kicker for Fair Lawn during his senior year.